Thesis Regulations and Submission for Medical Doctoral Candidates

 You will need your Laufzettel again after your successful thesis defense when completing the publication of your thesis at the university library – so please don´t lose it!

 After your submission, the thesis will be sent for evaluation.
-You should calculate approximately 10-12 weeks in total for the following steps (please be aware that a "summa cum laude" procedure may take considerably longer due to an additional evaluation step):
+You should calculate at least 10-12 weeks (often longer) in total for the following steps (please be aware that a "summa cum laude" procedure may take considerably longer due to an additional evaluation step):

 Doctoral Certificate